ditpowuh/chat-beyond/README.md

 - User interface built from the ground up, with support for showing images and code

 This app is recommended if you:
-1. do not constantly use ChatGPT on both a daily and frequent basis
+1. use ChatGPT, but not on both a daily and frequent basis
 2. require a stronger OpenAI model than the models ChatGPT (Free Plan) provides

 ### Settings